ashkan18/kbacon/README.md

 ajax get calls) and read the html and sets them for their proper view.
 This way we can have a separate folder containing the templates.

+**Frontend Unittest**: THIS IS A WORK IN PROGRESS, but for now I have set up Jasmine and sinos for testing my backbone based application.
+You can find a sample of a test under /test/js.
+The main problem with setting up the test right now is the fact that I'm rendering templates from files and Jasmine has issues getting the files.
+This issue will be fixed once I use grunt to pre-generate the templates.

 Improvements to make
 ===========
 - Use datastore instead of in-memory dict: right now I'm using in memory dict for storing artist and movies. this